Tuesday 30th of June 2020

 Masterlink was established in 2002 to deliver top quality PGD training.
 We screen applicants, employ successful candidates and place them with established firms or ‘hosts’ across New Zealand.
 All our apprentices become Master Plumbers Apprentice Members with access to special deals, discounts, training and events.

-We handle the administrative management of the apprenticeship, so apprentices can focus on learning.
+We handle the administrative management of the apprenticeship, so apprentices can focus on learning and business owners can focus on their business!

 Our Regional Managers provide nationwide coverage and mentor apprentices in their areas.
 They regularly check in to see how things are going and make sure that everything is on track for qualification.
 Support is just a phone call or an email away.